 - Room information.

-Although Distribution-X stores reservations and cancellation logs, it does not store the entire set of transactions.
+Although Distribution stores reservations and cancellation logs, it does not store the entire set of transactions.

-Distribution-X neither directly accesses suppliers nor does it perform product aggregation.
-This functionality is delegated to the Hotel-X module (which includes a set of rules to control this behavior).
-Hotel-X accesses different suppliers asynchronously, collecting their product and carrying out the aggregation to generate a unique response, which will be the one that Distribution-X will feed on and over which the set of rules will apply.
+Distribution does not access the system of suppliers directly (Hotel-X does that) nor does it aggregate product.
+These functionalities are available in the Hotel-X API (which includes a set of rules to control this behavior).
+Hotel-X accesses different suppliers asynchronously, collecting their product and carrying out the aggregation to generate a unique response, which will be the one that Distribution will feed from and over which the set of rules will apply.

-Distribution-X is a module that within the TravelgateX platform is located in the sales part, so it always works with sales codes and always expects to receive sales codes from Hotel-X. Then, where is done the mapping work between supplier codes and sales codes?
-It is done at Hotel-X. Therefore, it must always be kept in mind that Distribution-X rules are always defined on sales entities and sales codes.
+Distribution is located in the sales part, so it always works with sales codes and always expects to receive sales codes from Hotel-X. So, where is the mapping done between supplier codes and sales codes?
+It is done at Hotel-X. Therefore, it’s important to remember that Distribution rules are always defined on sales entities and sales codes.

-Another important point to keep in mind is that Distribution-X is not a product storage.
-Distribution-X enforces distribution rules on the product it receives from Hotel-X. At Distribution-X we do not charge quotas, nor fees, nor rates, nor do quota blocks: the product is already received to be distributed.
-The fact that Distribution-X is a reserve storage without being a product storage is due to the fact that Distribution-X modifies the sale price and the other modules of the TravelgateX platform are unaware of its behaviour, actions and results.
+Another important point to keep in mind is that Distribution is not a product storage.
+Distribution enforces distribution rules on the product it receives from Hotel-X. At Distribution we do not load quotas, fees, rates, nor perform quota blocks: the product is already received to be distributed.
+The fact that Distribution is a reserve storage without being a product storage is due to the fact that Distribution modifies the sale price and the other modules of the TravelgateX ecosystem are unaware of its behaviour, actions and results.